pachyderm/pachyderm/doc/concepts/data-concepts/file.md

 Pachyderm provides the following file processing strategies:

 Appending files
- By default, Pachyderm appends all new files to the existing files.
+ By default, if you put a file into pachyderm when a file by the same name already exists in the repo, Pachyderm will append the new data to the existing file.
  For example, you have an `A.csv` file in a repository.
 If you upload the same file to that repository, Pachyderm *appends* the data to the existing file, which results in the `A.csv` file having twice the data from its